 - Wash your hands before and after use.

 - Dry your hands and place the tablet in your mouth above the incisor tooth between the upper cheek and gum.
-Let it dissolve during the day.
+Leave the tablet in place until it dissolves.

 - Switch sides of your mouth each day when you place miconazole (oral).